Sabrina Hooper, Deputy Director

 Veronica McGraw joined the Tennessee Human Rights Commission (THRC) in September 2018 as the Communications Director.
 Ms. McGraw is responsible for THRC's internal and external communication projects along with engaging members of the media and the public.
 She works closely with the Executive Director on education and outreach initiatives.
 Ms. McGraw comes to Nashville from her hometown of Cleveland, Ohio.
 Veronica received her Bachelor of Arts in Communication from Notre Dame College.
 Prior to joining THRC, Ms. McGraw worked as an Executive Administrative Liaison and Public Relations Manager for a substance use and mental health agency in Cleveland.
 Prior to that, she worked as a News Assignment Editor and Digital Content Producer for WEWS- News5 Cleveland, an ABC News affiliate.
 Veronica also has over 15-years of non-profit experience.

-Gabrielle Lyons, Title VI Compliance Director
+Tanya Webster, Title VI Compliance Director